 Y’all.
 Lol.
 Hey.
 These are all words that I can’t use when I write emails, and that is mighty unfortunate because I use those words a lot.

 It’s not that I hate email as a service.
 Quite the opposite, really, as I think it’s very useful.
 I just hate how formal and ridged it is.
 The only people I’m emailing nowadays are professors when I have a question, or companies when I want them to hire me.
 I hate doing that.
 I hate using a nice greeting and being extra polite because they don’t know me and it’s hard to tell intentions through words.
-I hate having to re-read my message sixty times before I hit send bcause if there’s a typo, I can’t sent another email that just says: *because.
+I hate having to re-read my message sixty times before I hit send bcause if there’s a typo, I can’t send another email that just says: *because.

 Email is the most used communication tool in businesses, but there are studies that show that other forms of communication like instant messaging are more effective because they’re faster and less formal.
 I subscribe to this theory.